Daksh-Official/eazy-eatz/README.md

 🙌 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+note: > 📸 *Image sources used in this project are for educational/demo purposes only and belong to their respective owners.*

 💬 A Personal Note
 This project was made with passion, coffee ☕, and the aim to learn ReactJS through real-world UI development.
 If you found this helpful, feel free to ⭐ the repo or drop a message!
 I'd love to connect and collaborate.